colinhacks/zod/blog/clerk-fellowship.md

 But with much love and appreciation to all the people and companies that support Zod, that's far from replacing a full-time salary in the US.

-I've spent about two months thus far releasing Zod 3.23 (the final 3.x release) and spec'ing out the roadmap for Zod 4.
+I left Bun early this year and spent a couple months recovering from burnout and learning new things.
+Starting in April, I spent about 6 weeks merging PRs and fixing issues, culminating in the release of Zod 3.23 (the final 3.x version).
+I've spent the last month or so spec'ing out Zod 4.

 In my estimation it will take about three more months of full-time work to complete the rewrite and roll out the new release responsibly to Zod's now-massive base of users and third-party ecosystem libraries.
 I'm beyond excited to do all this work, but that's a long time to be without an income.

-## The Clerk fellowship

 So I reached out to a few companies with an experimental proposal: an "OSS incubator" where the company would sponsor the development of Zod for 12 weeks (my timeline for the release of Zod 4).
 During this pre-determined window, I'd get paid some reasonable wage, and the company would be Zod's primary patron.
 The cost to the company is known upfront, since everything is term-limited; it's like an incubator or an internship.

+## The Clerk fellowship

 Much to my delight, [Colin](https://twitter.com/tweetsbycolin) from Clerk (AKA "other Colin") was enthusiastically on board.
 I've admired Clerk for a long time for their product, eye for developer experience, and commitment to open source.
 In fact, I covered them on my podcast the day they launched on HN in February 2021.
 They've already been sponsoring [Auth.js](https://authjs.dev/) (formerly NextAuth) for some time and were immediately open to discussing the terms of a potential "fellowship".